sunilkmaurya/DualNetGNN_large/README.md

 Test score values are reported on lowest validation loss.
 Scores are accuracy(%) values for all datasets except genius where rocauc is calculated.

+**Wiki Dataset**

+As Wiki data-splits are not available, we generated 5 random splits using code in LINKX's repository with seed=0 and achieve 60.91% accuracy.

 **Preprocessing data**

 Run `python preprocessing_code.py` to create the training data for the model.
 Code for downloading data is taken from LINKX repository.